When Is It Too Late To Get a Lawyer for a Car Accident? 2025

 If you miss the statute of limitations deadline, then you may be barred from starting a legal claim.
 However, there are circumstances where the deadline is longer than a few years from the car accident.
 For example, most statute of limitations laws allow the time to run from the date you became aware of an injury.
 If you weren’t aware that you suffered an injury at the time of the accident, your deadline wouldn’t start until you became aware.

 Exceptions to the statute of limitations can extend your ability to file a claim.
 For instance, if the injured party is a minor, many states allow the clock to start when the victim turns 18.
 Similarly, if you discover an injury well after the accident, some states permit filing from the date of discovery rather than the accident itself.
+In some cases, parties may enter into a tolling agreement, which pauses the statute of limitations.
+This can provide additional time to negotiate a resolution or address legal concerns while preserving your right to file a lawsuit.
 A lawyer can evaluate whether these exceptions apply to your case.

 The best way to know for certain whether your claim can meet the statute of limitations is to consult with a lawyer.
 Fill out the form on this page to get started today.